ProjectRubens/android_device_xiaomi_rubens-wip/README.md

 Copyright (C) 2024 The LineageOS Project
-# Device tree for Redmi K50 (rubens) - Derpfest-13
+# Device tree for Redmi K50 (rubens) - LineageOS 21

 The Redmi K50 (codenamed _"rubens"_) is a high-end, mid-range smartphone from Xiaomi.